Tesla (TSLA) Q3 2017 Results - Earnings Call Transcript

 Elon Reeve Musk - Tesla, Inc.

-f It is harder to supplement with manual than S or X because the system is designed as a very tightly integrated automated system.
+It is harder to supplement with manual than S or X because the system is designed as a very tightly integrated automated system.
 So it's very unwieldy to try to supplement or make up for a machine not working with manual activity.
 So, we think like – it's like a – if you had a spreadsheet and a couple of cells in the spreadsheet were manually calculated, well, yeah, you could still do your spreadsheet stuff, but it's going to be a lot slower, until the last cell is automated and then it's going to be super fast.

 Jeffrey K. Evanson - Tesla, Inc.